eryktr/design-patterns/README.md

 We have an existing interface `ISquare` which provides two methods: `GetArea()` and `GetPerimeter()`.
 We need to work with a legacy class `StrangeSquare` with one method: `GetDiagonal()`.
 An adapter is used to match the interface of the square with `IShape`.

+## Decorator
+We have a class responsible of processing and displaying messages: `MessageChannel`.
+This example provides an interface for extending (decorating) the message preparation process. `TrimmedMessageChannel` and `CensoredMessageChannel` augment the way messages are processed.
+Because of applied layers of abstraction, it is easy to add more decorator implementations.